byThree_Ashling22-06-201702:21 PM - edited 02-01-201910:51 AM

 If you want to save even more space, we recommend streaming your music, TV shows and films instead of downloading them directly onto your phone.
-With thousands of albums and songs available to stream on the likes of Deezer, and with Three’s All You Can Eat Data plans, there’s no reason not to.
+With Three’s All You Can Eat Data plans, there’s no reason not to.

 Use a Micro SD card

 Finally, one of the best ways to make some space on your phone is to add more storage.
 While not all phones support Micro SD cards, the vast majority of Android and Windows phones support cards that can store between 128 GB to 256 GB, adding a large amount of extra storage to your device.
 Simply purchase a Micro SD card that suits your needs, slot it into your device and you’re good to go.